-The Company has leases for two office premises.
-With the exception of short-term leases and leases of lowvalue underlying assets, each lease is reflected on the balance sheet as a right-of-use asset and a lease liability.
-Right-of-use assets are presented in the statement of financial position in the line of property and equipment (refer to note 10):
+With the exception of short-term leases and leases of low-value underlying assets, each lease is reflected on the balance sheet as a right-of-use asset and a lease liability. .
+The Company classifies its right-of-use assets in line with its own fixed asset classification (see Note 9):